 Rolex Submariner’s history dates back to 1953, when it was released by Rolex.
 Rolex Submariner is one of the first and earliest divers watches in the world.
 Back then the watch was water resistant down to 100 meters.
 Today, Rolex Submariner is water resistant to 300 meters.

 The original Rolex Submariners had no date function, and among watch collectors and Rolex enthusiasts, there is some sort of purity to them.
-The Rolex Submariners got the date function in the 1970s, if I’m not mistaken.
+The Rolex Submariners acquired the date function in the 1970s.
 Most Rolex Submariners today have the date, so the “No Date” version is of course the more unusual model.

 The longest running adversary, nemesis and competitor of the iconic Rolex Submariner is the almost equally iconic and legendary Omega Seamaster Professional.